 Few Extra Tips:

 - Get yourself a metro map.
-These are available free of charge from any metro information booth, and can also be downloaded online.
+These are available free of charge from any metro information booth.

 - If you’re in the city for a few days get a Paris Visite Pass.
 This pass gives you unlimited travel in Paris (Metro, RER, bus, tramway, and regional SNCF trains).
 While it’s slightly more expensive than Navigo, that locals use, you can just buy it.
 For Navigo you’ll need to provide a photo of yourself and formally apply for the card, so it’s not worth a hassle unless you’re staying for a few months or returning often.